axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 You can override the ``GetDocumentList``, ``UploadDocument``, ``DeleteDocument``, ``DownloadDocument`` sub processes to extend these features, and add more columns, remove default columns in document table.
-Refer to the ``DocumentTableComponent`` process in portal-developer-examples project
+Refer to the ``DocumentTableComponent`` process in PortalExamples project

 .. _components-additional-components-user-selection: